 In the warmer months, rats and mice like to search for a good nesting spot for when winter comes around.

-The RSPCA explains that rats and mice like to find somewhere warm and with a good food source to help them thrive.
-With the winter being cooler, you might notice them searching for warmth and shelter.
+Close up entry points to limit the access to your home and garden for rodents (Image: Getty) The RSPCA explains that rats and mice like to find somewhere warm and with a good food source to help them thrive.

 Recommended reading: